conradakunga/BlogCode/README.md

 ## September 2025

+**14 September 2025** - [Getting The Downloads Location On macOS In C# & .NET](https://www.conradakunga.com/blog/getting-the-downloads-location-on-macos-in-c-net/) - Getting the downloads location in macOS

+**13 September 2025** - [Getting The Downloads Location On Windows In C# & .NET](https://www.conradakunga.com/blog/getting-the-downloads-location-on-windows-in-c-net/) - Getting the downloads location in Windows

 **9 September 2025** - [Changing The Decimal Separator In C# & .NET](https://www.conradakunga.com/blog/changing-the-decimal-separator-in-c-net/) - Changing the decimal separator in C# & .NET

 **8 September 2025** - [Sep Is The Short Date Format For September.
 Sometimes](https://www.conradakunga.com/blog/sep-is-the-short-date-format-for-september-sometimes/) - The short form of September is not what you think